 4. “I Still Haven’t Found What I’m Looking For”

 This gospel-leaning hit was released in May 1987 and was the second consecutive single from "The Joshua Tree" to rise to number one on the US Billboard Hot 100 chart.
-The song is a highlight of the group’s live show as witnessed in the band’s rock film “Rattle and Hum” as Bono soulfully croons accompanied by a full-fledged gospel choir.
+The song is a highlight of the group’s live shows as witnessed in the band’s rock film “Rattle and Hum” where Bono soulfully croons accompanied by a full-fledged gospel choir.

 5. “Sunday Bloody Sunday”

-The controversial song conveyed the aversion to the Troubles in Northern Ireland as well as senseless violence and killing around the world .
+The controversial song conveyed the band's aversion to the Troubles in Northern Ireland as well as senseless violence and killing around the world.
 The band was not glorifying violence of any kind in the region.
 It is widely considered one of the world’s best political protest songs.
-Released in March 1983 as the third single off of "War", the song helped the band reach a wider listening audience.
+Released in March 1983 as the third single off the album "War," the song helped the band reach a wider listening audience.

 The fourth single from "All That You Can’t Leave Behind" was released in November of 2001.
 It was written about the Burmese politician and activist Aung San Suu Kyi.
 The song took on a new meaning and purpose in light of the September 2001 terrorist attack on New York City.
-It brought a ray of hope to the darkness at the time.
+It brought a ray of hope amidst the darkness of the time.